Chipppppppppp/Binnosoko/README.md

 ## Note

-* If SELinux is enabled, the setting may not be applied.
 * The current version of LSPatch (0.3.1) has some bugs.
 Use [hotfix version](https://github.com/nonnonstop/LSPatch/releases) until the bugs are fixed.

 ## Credit